 But after starting my investment tracker series, I've come to realize that investing may be the ultimate case of FOMO.
 Spending all your money on useless things doesn't even come close.
 Let me explain why in three reasons.

-Investing FOMO: The #1 FOMO
+Investing FOMO: The Hardest Type Of FOMO To Overcome

-1) Everybody is getting rich, so must I.
+Why Investing FOMO Is Bad #1: Everybody is getting rich, so must I.

 After violently correcting in 2008, the S&P 500 has done well since January 1, 2009.
 For the first four years, I, along with plenty of skeptics had our doubts about the recovery.
 The markets were simply recovering what they lost.
 But when the S&P 500 and other indices started breaching their pre-financial crisis highs in early 2013, investing FOMO really began to kick in.